-Risk management is a fundamental element of the Group’s business practice on all levels and is embedded into the business planning and controlling processes of the Group.
+Risk management is a fundamental element of the Group’s business practice on all levels and is embedded into the business strategy, planning and controlling processes of the Group.
 Material risks are monitored and regularly discussed within the Risk and Compliance Committee and the Audit Committee of the Board of Directors.

 The Risk and Compliance Committee headed by the CEO and having the CFO, the Chief Compliance Officer, the Head of Internal Audit, and the Group General Counsel as members, monitors the risk profile of the Group and the development of essential internal controls to mitigate these risks.

 A risk is defined as the possibility of an adverse event which has a negative impact on the achievement of the Group’s objectives.